 Editorial board and book review editor, Long Island Historical Journal; annual, peer-reviewed, refereed journal (2003-2008)

 July 2018.
 "To His Friends at Setauket."
-Lecture and viewing of George Washington letters.
+Invited lecture and viewing of George Washington letters.
 Three Village Historical Society, Setauket, New York.

 May 2018.
 "Community Engagement and Outreach Using Primary Sources."
 With S. Stieglitz.
 Adelphi University, Libraries Research and Innovation Forum